fbpx

 Oaks After 3 offers a variety of after school activities that vary by year, season, grade level and campus.
 Most activities are led by Oaks Academy faculty and staff, and are determined and directed by their interests.
 Many have talents and passions they wish to share with students which do not fit into the curriculum of the regular school day.

 All Oaks students may attend Before and After Care whenever it is offered.
 Registration is not required ahead of time.
-Before Care begins at 7:00 am and After Care ends at 6:00 pm.
+Before Care begins at 7 am and After Care ends at 6 pm.
+The Early Education Center does not have Before Care (allowing a soft arrival window beginning at 8 am) and After Care ends at 5 pm.

 camp oaks